 - If you are or become a property owner within the City of Corner Brook.
 If you pay equal to or more than the poll tax of becoming a property owner in the same billing year.

-- If you are liable to pay a poll tax or property tax in another municipality where you ordinarily live.
+- If you are liable to pay a poll tax or property tax (in the same billing year) in another municipality where you ordinarily live .

-- If your spouse or common-law partner pays property tax, you are exempt from paying poll tax by providing a marriage certificate or Revenue Canada form showing claiming common-law status.
+- If your spouse or common-law partner pays property tax, you are exempt from paying poll tax by providing a marriage certificate or CRA (Canada Revenue Agency) form showing claiming common-law status.

-- If you earned less than $11,474.00 in 2016, you are exempt from paying poll tax.
-You will have to provide your Notice of Assessment from Revenue Canada to show your income.
+- If you earned less than the basic personal amount on your Income Tax for the previous year, you are exempt from paying poll tax for that billing date.
+You will have to provide your Notice of Assessment from CRA (Canada Revenue Agency) to show your income.

-If you are a student, and you earn more than $11,474.00, deduct the cost of your tuition (from form T-2202A) and the education amount that you claimed on your 2016 income tax return from your total income.
-If the result is less than $11,474.00 (the federal basic personal amount for 2016) you are exempt from paying poll tax for 2017.
+If you are a student, and you earn more than basic personal amount from previous tax year, you are able to deduct the cost of your tuition (form T-2202A) and the education amount that you claimed on your income tax return from your total income.
+If the result is less than basic personal amount, you are exempt from paying poll tax for that billing date.
 (Do not include income from an RESP, Canada Pension (Orphan’s Benefits) or HRDC Education allowance when calculating your income).

 To apply for Exemption:

-Bring your poll tax bill and any documents that support your claim for the exemption to City Hall, 5 Park Street, Corner Brook, and a Customer Service Representative will assist you in applying for an exemption.
-You can also fax documents to (709) 637-1625 or email: email@example.com
+Please complete the Poll Tax Exemption Application Form and bring your poll tax bill and any of the documents (listed below) that support your claim for the exemption, to City Hall, 5 Park Street, Corner Brook, and a Customer Service Representative will assist you in applying for an exemption.
+You can also fax documents to (709) 637-1625 or email: firstname.lastname@example.org

 If you do not apply for and receive an exemption, the City will take measures to collect your poll tax payment and this could affect your credit rating.